 Beth & Joe

-Nowhere in France will have hot weather in November, though the highest temperatures will be in the south, where it may reach the mid teens °C, or around 60°F. You can get more details on the temperatures in each French region on our FAQ about the French weather.
+Nowhere in France will have hot weather in November, though the highest daily temperatures will be in the south, which tends to have the best weather conditions all year tound.
+There, the average daily temperature will be around the mid teens °C, or around 60°F, but occasionally may reach as high as the mid 20s/70s.
+You can get more details on the temperatures in each French region on our FAQ about the French weather.

 The warmest regions of France in October are in the south - Provence, the French Riviera and Languedoc-Roussillon.